+Does the future of the digital world inspire you?
 As technology becomes an increasing part of our daily lives and society, we need digital architects and leaders who understand and can navigate ethical challenges.
 Algorithms alone cannot solve the ethics of artificial intelligence, nor will the quantum revolution emerge from nothing.

-At the University of Helsinki, our research ranges from ecology, air quality and food production to cultural, social and economic factors that have a role in climate change and biodiversity loss, and contributes to sustainability transformations of societies.
+At the University of Helsinki, our research ranges from ecology, air quality and food production to cultural, social and economic factors that have a role in climate change and biodiversity loss, and contribute to sustainability transformations of societies.

-As the challenges which the climate and nature are facing are complex, the solutions require broad-based multidisciplinary expertise.
+As the challenges that the climate and nature are facing are complex, the solutions require broad-based multidisciplinary expertise.
 To find solutions and achieve sustainability transformation, we need more experts from a variety of fields.